NikiYani/NikiYani.github.io/_posts/2021-11-07-stylized-roof.md

 <!--more-->

-Stylized snow rock.
+Stylized roof.
 Thanks a lot to the author of the Kalyson channel for the tutorial video:
 <a href="https://www.youtube.com/watch?v=SOXS6RRewq4" target="_blank" style="font-weight: bold; color: #1CAAD9;">https://www.youtube.com/watch?v=SOXS6RRewq4</a><br/>

 The challenge is aimed at studying: